xdamah/swagger-xdamah-examples/README.md

 ### Any limitations ###

 Its not really a limitation.
-More of a incomplete work in propgress WIP.
+More of a incomplete work thats in progress- WIP.
 Initially was coding the validations using custom code entirely.
 Later thought it better to reuse https://bitbucket.org/atlassian/swagger-request-validator/  Have been working around some of its current limitations.
 For example- For json meadiatype there is good validation support.
 Have added support for xml media type requests to be validated using just swagger specifications by extending its behaviour.
 This can be done in multiple ways.
 Used a valid quick approach for now.